awmartin/noteriety/README.md

     node server.js

 Relies on a MongoDB database.
-Either provide an environment variable `MONGODB` or `MONGOLAB_URL` or fall back to the localhost address with database name `notoriety`.
+Either provide an environment variable `MONGODB`, `MONGODB_URI`, or `MONGOLAB_URI`, or fall back to the localhost address with database name `noteriety`.